In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is self-esteem.

 Self-criticism, inflexible rules and standards, anxious predictions, and avoidance can all have a negative impact.
 PsychologyTools has a great vicious flower diagram of some of these self-perpetuating thought patterns.

 Social media use tends to decrease self-esteem (no surprise there).
-It encourages comparisons which are often unrealistic because so many people are presenting a carefully selected side of themselves.
+It encourages comparisons that are often unrealistic because so many people are presenting a carefully selected side of themselves.

 Low self-esteem is a common issue in various mental disorders, including depression.
 The grandiosity seen in narcissistic personality disorder is often built on a foundation of negative perceptions of the self, and high esteem is sought from others to compensate.
 However, finding one’s tribe and accessing peer support can be a good thing, so a lot has to do with how you use it.